StevenLaw-revone/revone-mkdocs/docs/Documentation/Setup/Manager/Coupons.md

 ![Edit](/.attachments/Documentation/Coupons-Edit.png "Edit")

+### Promotion

+There is a checkbox marked promotion next to the Active checkbox that controls whether or not the function appears in the [Active Promotions](../../Functions/Active-Promotions.md) window.

 ## Add Rules

 Rules can be added to a coupon limiting where they can be used and adding the ability to automatically apply them when they are eligible.